GSV Fall 2016 Meeting - October 29, 2016

 There will be luncheon consisting of a hot entrée, tossed green salad, and a dessert.

-Registration deadline is May 17, 2014.
-Please send check, made out to Genealogical Society of Vermont, to
+Registration cost $25 for members, and $30 for non-members.
+Please mail your check, made out to Genealogical Society of Vermont, to

 P O Box 14